forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 # Lab 3: How to design your application
 ## Designing the Layout

-1. You should be on the "OK.
-Let's customize the design of your Classic App" screen.
+1. You should be on the _OK.
+Let's customize the design of your Classic App_ screen.
 Fill in the the application details as you see them below.
 When you are ready, click **Create** to create the application.

 ![relative](images/application_details.png)